pcianelli/DailyDose/resources/design-document.md

 # 5. Proposed Architecture Overview

-_I will use API Gateway and Lambda to create seven endpoints (GetMedicationsLambda, AddMedicationLambda, RemoveMedicationLambda, UpdateMedicationLambda, AddNotificationLambda, UpdateNotificationLambda, GetNotificationLambda) that will handle the creation, update, and retrieval of medications on the client healthChart and Notifications to satisfy my requirements._
+_I will use API Gateway and Lambda to create seven endpoints (GetAllMedicationsLambda, AddMedicationLambda, RemoveMedicationLambda, UpdateMedicationLambda, AddNotificationLambda, UpdateNotificationLambda, GetNotificationLambda) that will handle the creation, update, and retrieval of medications on the client healthChart and Notifications to satisfy my requirements._

 _I will store Medications in a dynamoDbTable.
 I will store Notifications in a dynamoDbTable._